Deepest-Project/Transformer-TTS/README.md

 1-1.
 Set `teacher_path` in `hparams.py` and make `alignments` and `targets` directories there.
 1-2.
 Using `prepare_fastspeech.ipynb`, prepare alignmetns and targets.

-2. For later use in fastspeech, I change return values of the "torch.nn.functional.multi_head_attention_forward()"
+2. To draw attention plots for every each head, I change return values of the "torch.nn.functional.multi_head_attention_forward()"
 ```python
 #before
 return attn_output, attn_output_weights.sum(dim=1) / num_heads